Eisah-Jones/Smarter-Rockets-Genetic-Algorithm/README.md

 Read the blog post here: https://csthings.net/smarter-rockets/

-This was programmed in Unity in C#
+This was programmed using Unity in C#